waquarwebkul/documentation/content/contributing/documentation.rst

 #. `Install pngquant <https://pngquant.org/>`_.
 #.
 That's it!
 You are ready to :ref:`make your first contribution
-   <contributing/documentation/first-contribution>` with Git.
+   <contributing-documentation-first-contribution>` with Git.

-.. _contributing/documentation/first-contribution:
+.. _contributing-documentation-first-contribution:

 Make your first contribution
 ============================